dragon-dune/dragon-dune/dragon-dune.md

 1. The Elves may see the artifact that is up for bid before bidding begins.
+2. At any time, the Elves may look at all but one of another players artifact cards.
+The Elves' target may select which card to keep secret.
+The Goblins may keep half their cards (rounded up) secret.
-2. In battle with the Elves (or their ally), the Elves may ask the color of their opponent's artifact card or to ask how many units their opponent sending in to battle before selecting their own card and units.
+3. In battle with the Elves (or their ally), the Elves may ask the color of their opponent's artifact card or to ask how many units their opponent sending in to battle before selecting their own card and units.
-3. At the beginning of the Recruitment and Movement Round, the Elves may see what the next event card will be.
+4. At the beginning of the Recruitment and Movement Round, the Elves may see what the next event card will be.
-4. Elven units may go into hiding in a territory in order to escape conflict.
+5. Elven units may go into hiding in a territory in order to escape conflict.
 Hidden units act in every way as though they did not exist.
     So, for example, they may not engage in combat, collect gold, be attacked by the Troll, or control a castle.
 Hidden units may only come out of hiding at the beginning of the Recruitment and Movement round or by moving into a territory where their units are not hiding.
-5. Special Card (Ace): Elves may ask both the color of their opponent's artifact card and ask how many units their opponent sending in to battle before selecting their own card and units.
+6. Special Card (Ace): Elves may ask both the color of their opponent's artifact card and ask how many units their opponent sending in to battle before selecting their own card and units.
-6. Alliance Power: Your ally may ask question before a battle just as the elves do.
+7. Alliance Power: Your ally may ask question before a battle just as the elves do.